 - Make videos, podcasts, snaps, just focus on getting the word out.

-When people are curious about what you do, your website traffic increase.
+When people are curious about what you do, your website traffic increases.
 That is what content promotion is all about.

 I’m Jen Miller and I’ve enjoyed sharing with you today on Be Seen Blogging.
 Please give me feedback on Twitter at jenblogs4u or ask on NeedSomeoneToBlog.com or NeedSomeoneTo.com If you like the show, review it or give it a thumbs up.